 3 "It's awful.
 I try to keep it clean, but that's pretty much impossible," she said.

 The Mercury & Air Toxics Standards' impact on health will be substantial.
 When it takes effect, it will prevent 4,700 heart attacks, 6,300 cases of acute bronchitis, 130,000 childhood asthma attacks and up to 11,000 premature deaths every year.
-This spring, the U.S. Supreme Court will hear industry's challenge to the Standards.
-The coal industry and its allies are claiming that U.S. Environmental Protection Agency cannot decide whether to protect the public and the environment from toxic air pollution without first considering the effect on the industry’s bottom line.
+This summer, the U.S. Supreme Court heard industry's challenge to the Standards.
+The coal industry and its allies claimed that U.S. Environmental Protection Agency cannot decide whether to protect the public and the environment from toxic air pollution without first considering the effect on the industry’s bottom line.

 4 Blake has been prescribed medication to alleviate a chronic cough, runny nose, headaches and sinus infections.
 She has been taking the medication ever since moving next to the plant.